Our Team

 I have the absolute privilege of managing the most incredible team of staff and volunteers at SUIT.
 We all possess the very unique and special gift of lived experience from drug and alcohol addiction, whether that be a personal journey or family related.
 Every single person within the team are totally committed to our inclusive vision of delivering the most unique and tailored wraparound recovery support package to each of our service users.

-We’ve been working alongside Recovery Near You (RNY) for 5 years, currently into a 7-year contract.
-Our directive; to combine clinical treatment with service-user involvement.
+We’ve been working alongside Recovery Near You for 7 years; our directive is to combine clinical treatment with service-user involvement.
 We are offering individuals suffering from drug and alcohol addiction the greatest opportunity to rehabilitate themselves and break free of the chains of addiction.

 Until you become inspired by someone else, the change can’t happen.
 We have to see it through our own eyes.